srsran/srsRAN_4G_docs/srslte_application_notes/source/norf/index.rst

 exchange baseband IQ samples over an alternative transport.
 For this purpose, we've implemented a ZeroMQ-based RF driver that essentially acts as a transmit and receive pipe for exchanging IQ samples over TCP or IPC.

-#ZeroMQ has different modes of operation, srsLTE uses Request/Reply mode.
-The ZMQ module has two entities, a transmitter
-#as a repeater and as a requester.
-The receiver will asynchronously send requests for data to the transmitter and this
-#will reply with base-band samples.
-Consequently, the receiver will store the received data in a buffer, waiting to be
-#read.

-#Both modules shall operate at the same base rate so their bandwidth expectations can be satisfied.

-Limitations
-***********
-The UE and the eNodeb have a number of timers specified by the 3GPP.
-Some of these timers are based on system timers and not in RF based timers.
-When ZMQ between two computers is used, the baseband throughput is so low that the latency sky-rockets and timers expire easily.
-This cause the UE to frequently fail to attach.

-Future work on the eNb and UE sides needs to be carried out in order to fully support this opperation reliably.

 ZeroMQ Installation
 *******************